zryska/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 ---------------------------------------------------------------------------------------------------------
 Port                        [Required] The tcp port to bind this application host to (Range [1024,65535])

-Example: .\edgecmd.exe Configuration System Port Port=5590
+Example: ./edgecmd Configuration System Port Port=5590

 ---------------------------------------------------------------------------------------------------------